-Let’s talk about how sending text messages can be a powerful tool for your business, and examine how you can do this both legally & without annoying your prospects.
+Let’s talk about how sending text messages can be a powerful tool for your business, and examine how you can do this both legally and without annoying your prospects.

 3 Benefits of Cold Texting Prospects (When Done Right)

-- Get more eyes on your message: SMS open rates can be as high as 98%, which means more people will read your message.
+- Get more eyes on your message: SMS open rates can be as high as 98 percent, which means more people will read your message.

-- Make the path to response frictionless: It’s easy to respond to an SMS, which is probably why they average a 45% response rate.
+- Make the path to response frictionless: It’s easy to respond to an SMS, which is probably why they average a 45 percent response rate.

 - Communicate on a more personal level with your prospects: When using SMS as a 1-1 communication platform, a salesperson can make their message more personal to the recipient.

 But, how do you make sure your text messages are sent legally and actually move prospects through your sales funnel?

-If you want to use text messages for your initial outreach, you’ll need to make sure you get permission from them to use their phone number, first.
+If you want to use text messages for your initial outreach, you’ll need permission to use their phone number, first.
 Here are three simple ways to do that:

 1. Create an SMS Opt-In on Your Website

 For new inbound leads coming through your website, capture more traffic by adding an SMS opt-in through any business phone service.